-If the parties cannot resolve the issue, the problem may be taken to the Employment Relations Authority.
-The Employment Relations Authority is an investigative body that has the role of resolving employment relationship problems by establishing the facts and making a determination according to the substantial merits of the case, without regard to technicalities.
-If proceedings are filed with the Employment Relations Authority, the parties will be directed to attend mediation unless they have already done so.
-Occasionally, the Employment Relations Authority determines that there is a good reason not to mediate.
+If the parties cannot resolve the issue, the problem may be taken to the Employment Relations Authority, which is an investigative body that has the role of resolving employment relationship problems by establishing the facts and making a determination according to the substantial merits of the case, without regard to technicalities.
+If proceedings are filed with the Authority, the parties will be directed to attend mediation unless they have already done so.
+Occasionally, the Authority determines that there is a good reason not to mediate.
 Equally, the Authority may direct the parties to return to mediation even if they have attended mediation previously.

-If a party to a matter before the Authority is dissatisfied with the determination of the Authority or any part of that determination, they may have the matter heard by the Employment Court.
-This hearing may be de novo (that is, a new hearing of the entire matter) or a challenge to an appeal from a determination of the Authority.
-Additionally, a party before the Authority may apply for the matter to be removed to the Employment Court.
-The Authority may also remove a matter to the Employment Court of its own motion if satisfied that the circumstances of the case require such removal to the court.
-Where any party to a proceeding is dissatisfied with any decision of the Employment Court as being erroneous on a point of law, that party may, with the leave of the Court of Appeal, appeal to the Court of Appeal within 28 days after the date of the decision from the Employment Court.
+If a party to a matter before the Authority is dissatisfied with the determination of the Authority or any part of that determination, they may have the matter heard by the employment court.
+This hearing may be de novo (ie, a new hearing of the entire matter) or a challenge to an appeal from a determination of the Authority.
+Additionally, a party before the Authority may apply for the matter to be removed to the employment court.
+The Authority may also remove a matter to the employment court of its own motion if satisfied that the circumstances of the case require such removal to the court.
+Where any party to a proceeding is dissatisfied with any decision of the employment court as being erroneous on a point of law, that party may, with the leave of the Court of Appeal, appeal to the Court of Appeal within 28 days after the date of the decision by the employment court.

-As mediation is a key part of nearly all legal proceedings in the employment jurisdiction, other forms of alternative dispute resolution are not so commonly used.
+As mediation is a key part of nearly all legal proceedings in the employment jurisdiction, other forms of alternative dispute resolution are not commonly used.
 Sometimes, private mediation (ie, outside of the mediation provided by the state) is arranged due to time constraints or sensitivities.
-Judicial settlement conferences can also take place in the Employment Court.
+Judicial settlement conferences can also take place in the employment court.

 The successful party in litigation will generally be entitled to a contribution to its costs.
 However, cost recovery in the Employment Relations Authority is assessed by applying a daily cost-recovery rate in relation to the proceeding or application.
-Costs in the Employment Court are more discretionary, although are generally based on published "bands".
+Costs in the employment court are more discretionary, although they are generally based on published “bands”.

 Cost recovery will almost certainly never cover the successful party’s actual costs unless an award of indemnity costs is made against the unsuccessful party (which is rare).
-This tends to drive a large number of settlements and employers will often settle claims for no other reason than to avoid the costs of litigation, which they know they will not recover.
+The cost aspect tends to drive a large number of settlements and employers will often settle claims for no other reason than to avoid the costs of litigation, which they know they will not recover.